tokio-rs/tokio/CONTRIBUTING.md

 utilities available to use in tests, no matter the crate being tested.

-The best strategy for writing a new integration test is to look at existing integration tests in the crate and following the style.
+The best strategy for writing a new integration test is to look at existing integration tests in the crate and follow the style.

 #### Documentation tests